MarsIfeanyi/SablierV2LockupDynamic-Contract-Review/SablierV2LockupDynamic-Review.md

   }
 ```

-- function streamedAmountOf(uint256 streamId): This is the function that queries the streamId, and Calculates the amount streamed to the recipient by calling the internal `_streamedAmountOf(streamId)` and retrieves the streamed Amount.
+- **streamedAmountOf(uint256 streamId):** This is the function that queries the `streamId`, and Calculates the amount streamed to the recipient by calling the internal `_streamedAmountOf(streamId)` and retrieves the streamed Amount.
   - When a Stream is cancelled, the amount streamed is calculated as the difference between the deposited amount and the refunded amount.
   - When a Stream is depleted/used up, the streamed amount is equivalent to the total amount withdrawn.
   - `_streamedAmountOf(streamId)` is the internal function that contains the logic for calculating the Streamed Amount.